mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

 For all of Python's simplicity and intuitiveness at the point of development, management and versioning of 3rd-party Python modules is where it starts getting complicated.
 Given the extensive community-driven ecosystem of the [Python Package Index](https://pypi.python.org/pypi) (or PyPi), it's pretty much inevitable that keeping track of dependencies is going to be a bit tricky.

 (Note: this post will not discuss publishing projects to PyPi.
-It will, however, discuss deploying modules from Git.)
+It will, however, discuss deploying modules from Git)

-# Installing a module to a Python interpreter
+### Installing a module to a Python interpreter
 During the development of one of the open-source projects for Edinburgh Genomics, I used a fairly clean way of running a command-line app through an executable entry point.
 You might have a structure like...

     A_Project/
         bin/
             run_app.py
         a_project/
-            # some kind of Main method will be here somewhere in a __init__.py/client.py file
+            # some kind of Main method will be here somewhere in a __init__.py or client.py file
             a_submodule
         tests/
         requirements.txt